 3. Functions.

-4. Rights that management should have.
+4. Rights that management must have.

 Power.
 Who should I give it to?

-Distribution of responsibilities
+Distribution of Responsibility

 personnel records in the organization